Discrimination Under Mississippi Law

-Laws have been passed under both Mississippi and federal governments which prohibit discriminating on the basis of defined protected characteristics.
-Depending on what type of trait prompted the discriminatory treatment, government employers and even private organizations in Tupelo can be held liable under various state and federal laws.
+Laws have been passed under both Mississippi and federal governments which prohibit discriminating on the basis of specified protected characteristics.
+Depending on what type of trait prompted the discriminatory treatment, government employers and even private organizations in Tupelo may be held liable under various state and federal laws.

 How Does Employment Discrimination Occur?

-Employment discrimination occurs if an employer treats you wrongly because of your membership in a legally protected category.
-Employers may not base their evaluations of you on certain traits including religion, race, age, gender, national origin, and familial status.
-The plaintiff must prove that their employer intended to treat them unfairly because of their protected status in order to prevail on a discrimination claim in Tupelo, Mississippi.
+Employment discrimination occurs when an employer treats you wrongly because of your membership in a legally protected class.
+Employers can not base their evaluations of you on specific traits including religion, race, age, gender, national origin, and familial status.
+The plaintiff must prove that their employer intended to treat them unfairly because of their protected status in order to succeed on a discrimination claim in Tupelo, Mississippi.

 How can Employment Discrimination be Proven in Mississippi?

-Pursuing an employment discrimination claim can often be complicated, because they involve filing your claim with certain agencies.
-An attorney in Tupelo, Mississippi can assist you in filing on time, as well as pursuing other remedies that are available to you while your claim is pending.
+Pursuing an employment discrimination claim can often be complicated, because they involve filing your claim with specific agencies.
+An attorney in Tupelo, Mississippi can help you in filing on time, as well as pursuing other remedies that are available to you while your claim is pending.